Who is eligible?

 What happens next?

-During your appointment, an advisor will issue you a new I-20 for you and your dependents.
+During your appointment, an advisor will review the documentation you uploaded in myIO and issue a new I-20 for you and your dependents.
 Your dependents will then present the I-20 when they apply for an F-2 visa in your home country.
 They should also present copies of your immigration documents (I-20, passport, visa, and proof of enrollment or admission, financial support, SEVIS fee receipt for primary visa holder) during the visa appointment.
 In addition to a valid passport and visa, your dependents will need to show their dependent I-20 upon entry to the United States.
 If you are requesting a change of status to F-2 within the United States, the basic process is outlined in the page: Change of Visa Status to F-2.
 Please speak to an advisor about the change of status procedure if you have any questions.

 - Your spouse and/or children may not work.
 F-2 visa holders may volunteer, as long as the position is unpaid and cannot be considered employment.